alexander2608/WebScrapper/README.md

 ## WebScrapper
 How to use:
 1. Run the server and client program
+2. Open a browser and connect to http://localhost:3000/
-2. Input Phrase and URL
+3. Input the phrase and the URL
-3. Press "Submit" button
+4. Press "Submit" button
-4. The result will be showed and the matched result will be highlighted.
+5. The result will be showed and the matched result will be highlighted.

 ## Server - WebScrapper-Api
 Run Project: